aboullaite/java-docker/Readme.md

 + `master`: simple netty app, running in a container
 + `cdc`: This showcase the class data sharing (CDS) feature.
 CDC offers dynamic sharing of data between multiple Java Virtual Machines (JVM), which helps to reduce the startup time and memory footprint.
 + `aot`: Using Ahead Of Time compilation.
 It compiles the bytecode such that it is completely static which should lead to the fastest startup and initial execution speed.
++ `graal`: This part uses graal VM to create native images for existing JVM-based applications.